pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.get_page_xobjects`      PDF only: make a list of XObjects on a page :meth:`Document.get_toc`                extract the table of contents :meth:`Document.get_page_pixmap`        create a pixmap of a page by page number :meth:`Document.get_page_text`            extract the text of a page by page number :meth:`Document.get_sigflags`            PDF only: determine signature state :meth:`Document.getXmlMetadata`         PDF only: read the XML metadata :meth:`Document.has_annots`             PDF only: check if PDF contains any annots :meth:`Document.has_links`              PDF only: check if PDF contains any links :meth:`Document.insert_page`             PDF only: insert a new page :meth:`Document.insert_pdf`             PDF only: insert pages from another PDF :meth:`Document.layer_configs`          PDF only: list of optional content configurations :meth:`Document.layer_ui_configs`       PDF only: list of optional content intents :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.loadPage`               read a page :meth:`Document.makeBookmark`           create a page pointer in reflowable documents :meth:`Document.xref_xml_metadata`      PDF only: :data:`xref` of XML metadata :meth:`Document.movePage`               PDF only: move a page to different location in doc :meth:`Document.need_appearances`       PDF only: get/set ``/NeedAppearances`` property :meth:`Document.new_page`               PDF only: insert a new empty page :meth:`Document.nextLocation`           return (chapter, pno) of following page :meth:`Document.outline_xref`           PDF only: :data:`xref` a TOC item :meth:`Document.pageCropBox`            PDF only: the unrotated page rectangle :meth:`Document.pages`                  iterator over a page range :meth:`Document.page_xref`              PDF only: :data:`xref` of a page number :meth:`Document.pdf_catalog`            PDF only: :data:`xref` of catalog (root) :meth:`Document.pdf_trailer`            PDF only: trailer source :meth:`Document.previousLocation`       return (chapter, pno) of preceeding page :meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally
+:meth:`Document.get_page_xobjects`      PDF only: make a list of XObjects on a page :meth:`Document.get_toc`                extract the table of contents :meth:`Document.get_page_pixmap`        create a pixmap of a page by page number :meth:`Document.get_page_text`          extract the text of a page by page number :meth:`Document.get_sigflags`           PDF only: determine signature state :meth:`Document.get_xml_metadata`       PDF only: read the XML metadata :meth:`Document.has_annots`             PDF only: check if PDF contains any annots :meth:`Document.has_links`              PDF only: check if PDF contains any links :meth:`Document.insert_page`            PDF only: insert a new page :meth:`Document.insert_pdf`             PDF only: insert pages from another PDF :meth:`Document.layer_configs`          PDF only: list of optional content configurations :meth:`Document.layer_ui_configs`       PDF only: list of optional content intents :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.load_page`              read a page :meth:`Document.make_bookmark`          create a page pointer in reflowable documents :meth:`Document.xref_xml_metadata`      PDF only: :data:`xref` of XML metadata :meth:`Document.movePage`               PDF only: move a page to different location in doc :meth:`Document.need_appearances`       PDF only: get/set ``/NeedAppearances`` property :meth:`Document.new_page`               PDF only: insert a new empty page :meth:`Document.next_location`          return (chapter, pno) of following page :meth:`Document.outline_xref`           PDF only: :data:`xref` a TOC item :meth:`Document.page_cropbox`           PDF only: the unrotated page rectangle :meth:`Document.pages`                  iterator over a page range :meth:`Document.page_xref`              PDF only: :data:`xref` of a page number :meth:`Document.pdf_catalog`            PDF only: :data:`xref` of catalog (root) :meth:`Document.pdf_trailer`            PDF only: trailer source :meth:`Document.prev_location`          return (chapter, pno) of preceeding page :meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally